Trump has a tweet for everything, but none yet for Olympics

 ”Best wishes to the Republic of Korea on hosting the (at)Olympics!
 What a wonderful opportunity to show everyone that you are a truly GREAT NATION!” he tweeted last Wednesday, two days before the opening ceremony.
 He followed up with: ”Congratulations to the Republic of Korea on what will be a MAGNIFICENT Winter Olympics!
 What the South Korean people have built is truly an inspiration!”

-The United States had won four medals as of Monday, including gold in men’s and ladies’ slopestyle.
+The United States had won six medals as of Tuesday, including gold in men’s and women’s slopestyle snowboarding and women’s halfpipe.

 White House press secretary Sarah Huckabee Sanders on Monday congratulated the U.S. Olympic team on a ”great start.”